MilesAlford/di-workshop-04-arrays-loops/README.md

 ```

 **Create a new sketch with the code and run it.
 Was your prediction correct?**
+Creates a canvas with 3 squares moving along the y axis which bounce when they reach the top and bottom edges
 As in the previous example, we've got a lot of repetition here. **How would you
 refactor the code to avoid the repetition?**